damiant/dust/roadmap.md

 - Add 2024 with coming soon
 - Use the timezone from the dataset
 - Show a message when map is shown for the first time "Use 2 fingers or double tap to zoom into the map"
-- Favorites should show time highlighted (day is less important because it is grouped)
 - PWA to Microsoft store: https://tech.lgbt/@lilPWA/111711138018508269
 - Art tour audio